EO of the Month

 or blend of essential oils is

-created, the many constituents unique to each plant’s
+created, the synergy of the many constituents unique to each plant’s

 essential oil is powerful indeed.
 With a